 Oxygen: Filtered ambient air enters the engine and forms part of he fuel mixture.
 Ambient air contains 20.9% O2.
 Ideally, in most engine types, this O2 should be consumed as the fuel is burned.
 Oxygen levels analyzed at the tailpipe indicate unburned O2, and represent a lean air/fuel mixture.

 Hydrocarbons: the HC’s channel is calibrated as hexane or propane depending on the vehicle type the analyzer is to be used on.
 The measurement itself represents unburned fuel and is measured in the ppm (parts per million).
-Modern automobiles in good running order frequently show 10ppm or less.
+Modern automobiles in good running order frequently show 10ppm or less when evaluated with an automotive gas analyzer.
 Trucks and forklifts may have higher levels due to fuel type or engine style.

 Carbon Dioxide: the level of CO2 is a product of combustion and represents the amount of fully burned fuel.
 Therefore, a higher CO2 level indicates a higher engine efficiency.
 Many fuel injection engines will show approximately 15% CO2.

 Carbon Monoxide: Partially burned fuel results in CO.
 High CO levels indicate a ‘rich’ fuel mixture.
 A perfect fuel mixture meters in exactly enough fuel to consume all of the O2 entering the engine.
 A perfect ratio is not sustainable in real-life operation.
 A fuel mixture that contains excess fuel is usually referred to as a ‘rich’ condition.
 A ‘lean’ condition refers to an excess of O2.
 CO may be measured in percent or ppm amounts depending on type / age of engine.